Minh20Duc04/BankingApp/README.md

 This provides detailed information about all REST endpoints, request/response schemas, and authentication requirements.

 ## 🤝 Contributing
-We welcome contributions to improve ElderSync!
+We welcome contributions to improve Banking_App!

 1. Fork the repository
 2. Create a feature branch: